-Postpartum Depression (PPD) is an umbrella term that describes various mood and/or anxiety disorders after childbirth.
-PPD usually presents with symptoms of both depression and anxiety, causing a very agitated depression.
-Unfortunately PPD often goes undetected and misdiagnosed.
+Perinatal depression and anxiety describes various mood and/or anxiety disorders during pregnancy and after childbirth.
+Many times people exhibit symptoms of both depression and anxiety, causing a very agitated, anxious depression.
+Unfortunately perinatal depression/anxiety often go undetected and misdiagnosed.

 - Mood swings